josecelano/github-actions-virtualization-support/README.md

 - Verify if LXD and Multipass can be used for full virtualization on GitHub-hosted Ubuntu runners.
 - Each workflow launches a VM/container and runs a simple command inside to confirm functionality.
+- Demonstrate that KVM/Libvirt fails on shared runners as expected.

 ## Background